ranganathanlab/bmDCA/README.md

 make install
 ```

-Replace the `--prefix` value with any local path.
+Replace the `--prefix` value with any local path that is part of the system
+PATH.

-In the event you with to uninstall the code, simply run `make uninstall`.
+In the event you with to uninstall the code, simply run `sudo make uninstall`
+(or `make uninstall` if root permissions aren't needed).

 ### 2. Run